dreidenbaugh/itinerary-optimizer/README.md

 destination, and date.

-When there are no unvisited stops besides the end place, a path is completed by searching last flight to that destination and storing the total price for all flights on the path in an array, which is sorted by price in ascending order when all paths have been followed.
+When there are no unvisited stops besides the end place, a path is completed by searching the last flight to that destination and storing the total price for all flights on the path in an array, which is sorted by price in ascending order after all paths have been followed.
 That list of paths and prices is then displayed in the results column of the page.
 By default, the cheapest itinerary is shown in detail, with the dates and prices for each flight along the path, but clicking on any other flight path in the list will expand the corresponding